-Handle Description relaying_denied Announcement played on inbound call from trusted IP (e.g. external PBX) with non-local Request-URI domain invalid_speeddial This is what the calling party hears when it calls an empty speed-dial slot cf_loop Announcement played when the called subscriber has the call forwarding configured to itself callee_offline Announcement played on incoming call to the subscriber which is currently not registered callee_busy Announcement played on incoming call to the subscriber which is currently busy (486 response from the UAS) callee_unknown Announcement that is played on call to unknown or invalid number (not associated with any of our subscribers/hunt groups) callee_tmp_unavailable Announcement played on incoming call to the subscriber which is currently unavailable (408, other 4xx or no response code or 30x with malformed contact) peering_unavailable Announcement played in case of outgoing off-net call when there is no peering rule matching this destination and/or source voicebox_unavailable Announcement played on call to voicebox if the voicemail server is not configured (system operation is impaired) emergency_unsupported Announcement played when emergency destination is dialed but the emergency calls are administratively prohibited for this user or domain (reject_emergency preference is enabled) no_credit Announcement played when prepaid account has insufficient balance to make a call to this destination
+Handle Description Message played You are not allowed to place calls from relaying_denied Announcement played on inbound call your current network location. from trusted IP (e.g. external PBX) with non-local Request-URI domain The network you are trying to reach is invalid_speeddial This is what the calling party hears not available. when it calls an empty speed-dial slot The speed dial slot you are trying to cf_loop Announcement played when the called use is not available. subscriber has the call forwarding configured to itself The number you are trying to reach is callee_offline Announcement played on incoming forwarded to an invalid destination. call to the subscriber which is currently not registered The number you are trying to reach is callee_busy Announcement played on incoming currently not available.
+Please try call to the subscriber which is currently again later. busy (486 response from the UAS) The number you are trying to reach is callee_unknown Announcement that is played on call to currently busy.
+Please try again later. unknown or invalid number (not associated with any of our subscribers/hunt groups) The number you are trying to reach is callee_tmp_unavailable Announcement played on incoming not in use. call to the subscriber which is currently unavailable (408, other 4xx or no response code or 30x with malformed contact) The number you are trying to reach is peering_unavailable Announcement played in case of currently not available.
+Please try outgoing off-net call when there is no again later. peering rule matching this destination and/or source The network you are trying to reach is voicebox_unavailable Announcement played on call to not available. voicebox if the voicemail server is not configured (system operation is impaired) The voicemail of the number you are emergency_unsupported Announcement played when trying to reach is currently not emergency destination is dialed but available.
+Please try again later. the emergency calls are , , administratively prohibited for this user or domain ( reject_emergency preference is enabled) You are not allowed to place no_credit Announcement played when prepaid emergency calls from this line.
+Please account has insufficient balance to use a different phone. make a call to this destination